act-rules/act-rules.github.io/_rules/SC2-4-9-links-with-identical-accessible-names-have-same-purpose.md

 #### Passed example 8

-Has the same content but are using different layouts:
+Has the same content but use different layouts:

 ```html
 <a href="/test-assets/link-purpose/page1.html">Link text</a>